• Skip to primary navigation

 Optional garnish: jalapeño, cashews, chopped green onions

-ingredients for vegetarian ramen
+ingredients for ramen with pasta noodles

 Start by draining the water from the tofu and pressing it in a rag between a plate and a heavy pan or stack of plates.
 Press for 30 minutes or up to 6 hours before using.